espocrm/documentation/docs/administration/dynamic-logic.md

 It's also possible to define conditions on which a specific color will be applied to the panel (as of v7.0).

+## Misc

+To determine whether a record is being created, check whether an ID is empty.
+It can be useful to hide some fields when a record not yet created or to show some panel with instructions described in a note.